Huessenbergnetz/Fuoten/README.md

     CONFIG+=sfos INSTALL_LIB_DIR=/usr/share/harbour-fuoten/lib INSTALL_TRANSLATIONS_DIR=/usr/share/harbour-fuoten/l10n BTSC_APP_NAME=fuoten

-To create the translations, run the following scripts inside the Fuoten repository base directory:
+To create the translations, run the following script inside the Fuoten repository base directory:

-    ./updatel10n.sh
     ./releasel10n.sh

 Now you are ready to build and run Fuoten on your Sailfish OS device or in the emulator.